Elementary Education Major

 UIndy is within a 15-minute drive of more diverse school settings than anywhere else in the state, including public, private, charter, multiage, Montessori, Reggio Emilia and International Baccalaureate schools.

-- Small program where you'll work closely with faculty and develop a learning community among your classmates
+- Small classes where you'll work closely with faculty and develop a learning community among your classmates

-- You'll get to work in a variety of school settings, starting right away during your freshman year through two semesters of student teaching your senior year
+- You'll get to work in a variety of school settings during your freshman year through two semesters of student teaching your senior year

 - Methods classes provide opportunities for you to practice instructional and assessment strategies with children using state-of-the-art technology